Justify My Love: Release and banning

-The video was initially set to premiere on MTV's "Madonnathon" weekend event, of which it was going to be the main attraction.
-However, the network suddenly announced that it could not be broadcast; on November 29, 1990, MTV's correspondent Kurt Loder explained the reasons: "When MTV programming executives got their first look at the video's steamy bed scenes, gay and lesbian snuggling, S&M and briefly bared female breasts, they decided they couldn't air it".
-The channel's executives also said in a statement: "We love Madonna; we've had and will continue to have a terrific relationship with her.
+The video was set to premiere on MTV's "Madonnathon" weekend event, of which it was going to be the main attraction.
+However, the network suddenly announced that it could not be broadcast; on November 29, 1990, MTV's correspondent Kurt Loder explained the reasons: "When MTV programming executives got their first look at the video's steamy bed scenes, gay and lesbian snuggling, S&M and briefly bared female breasts, they decided they couldn't air it."
+The channel's executives also said in a statement, "We love Madonna; we've had and will continue to have a terrific relationship with her.
 We respect her work as an artist and think she makes great videos.
 In its current form, this one is just not for us".
 It was rejected by its standards committee, which previews all new videos, and requests artists to edit or trim objectionable scenes.
 According to MTV's vice-president Abbey Konowitch, the network frequently had concerns about the content of the singer's videos, stating, "You take the black lingerie, sex scenes and flesh out of 'Justify My Love,' and you've got 10 seconds of ill-focused dancing."
-The channel had previously threatened to ban Madonna's music videos from airing — such as "Express Yourself", "Oh Father" (1989) and "Vogue" (1990) — but ultimately broadcast all videos unedited.
+The channel had previously threatened to ban Madonna's music videos from airing — such as "Express Yourself", "Oh Father" (1989), and "Vogue" (1990) — but ultimately broadcast all videos unedited.
 When "Justify My Love" was submitted, Madonna thought she was "once again going to be able to bend the rules a little bit" after "Vogue" was broadcast; however, MTV simply refused to air it, refusing to even edit the video.
 The singer stated that "we didn't even really get a chance to try to make it viewable.
-They rejected it completely".
+They rejected it completely."
 The channel responded by saying, "This decision went all the way to the top.
 There is no way we could even edit this.
-I can't believe Madonna ever thought we would air it", sparking suggestions by music industry insiders that the video was designed to be banned, as part of a marketing strategy.
+I can't believe Madonna ever thought we would air it".
+This sparked suggestions by music industry insiders that the video was designed to be banned, as part of a marketing strategy.